ArduPilot/ardupilot_wiki/dev/source/docs/the-ardupilot-autotest-framework.rst

 .. image:: ../images/autotest.jpg

-ArduPilot's AutoTest suite allows for the creation of repeatable tests which help prevent regressions in ArduPilot's behaviour.
+ArduPilot's AutoTest suite allows for the creation of repeatable tests which help prevent regressions in ArduPilot's behavior.
 It is based on ArduPilot's :ref:`SITL <using-sitl-for-ardupilot-testing>` architecture - i.e. a fully-software-based solution.

 Using ArduPilot's AutoTest can:

    - make your development process more efficient by reducing time spent repeatedly running the same scenario in ``sim_vehicle.py``
-   - allow you to repeatedly replicate bad behaviour in ArduPilot, and possibly ship that test to a developer capable of fixing the issue ("test-driven-development")
+   - allow you to repeatedly replicate bad behavior in ArduPilot, and possibly ship that test to a developer capable of fixing the issue ("test-driven-development")
-   - reduce the chances of a regression in ArduPilot's behaviour by locking in tests for that behaviour
+   - reduce the chances of a regression in ArduPilot's behavior by locking in tests for that behavior

 Overview
 ========

-The AutoTest suite is run on ArduPilot's autotest server on most commits to the master branch, but can be run locally to vet software changes.
-Adding tests is straight-forward and encouraged to show how patches improve flight behaviour.
+The AutoTest suite is run on ArduPilot's autotest server on most commits to the master branch but can be run locally to vet software changes.
+Adding tests is straightforward and encouraged to show how patches improve flight behavior.

 Running AutoTest